 The JSA is a non-profit regional utility service.
 Our revenue comes from wastewater treatment fees, plus charges for extending wastewater lines and connecting new customers.

-All of the agency's revenue is used for operation, maintenance and extension and improvement of services.
+All of the agency's revenue is used for operation, maintenance, extension and improvement of services.

 The JSA is governed by a seven-member board.
 Three members are appointed by the Paducah City Commission, three members are appointed by the McCracken County Fiscal Court, with the final member selected jointly by both commissions.
 Members serve four-year overlapping terms and can be reappointed.
 The full Board meets once monthly on the fourth Thursday at 5 PM.